Tino Mawoyo

-Tinotenda Mbiri Kanayi Mawoyo (born 8 January 1986) is a Zimbabwean cricketer.
-He currently plays for the Mountaineers in the Zimbabwean Domestic Competition.
-He also serves as an occasional cricket commentator in the domestic cricket matches which are held in Zimbabwe and in other cricket series including the Sri Lankan cricket team's tour to Bangladesh in 2017-18 after being dropped out from the national team.
+Tinotenda Mbiri Kanayi Mawoyo (born 8 January 1986) is a Zimbabwean cricket commentator and former cricketer.
+He formerly played for the Mountaineers in the Zimbabwean Domestic Competition.
+He began his commentary career as an occasional cricket commentator in the domestic cricket matches which were held in Zimbabwe and in other cricket series including the Sri Lankan cricket team's tour to Bangladesh in 2017-18 after being dropped out from the national team.

 Domestic career

 Mawoyo led the Zimbabwean Under-19 cricket team in six Under-19 One Day Internationals in 2003/4 and the U-19 World Cup the same season.

 Mawoyo led Zimbabwe during the 2003–2004 U-19 World cup.
 He was not in form, averaging just 20 with a highest score of 32 not out.
 He was called up for a Zimbabwe A match against Bangladesh in 2006.
 He made his ODI debut against Bangladesh the same year.
 He scored just 10 and 14, so He was not included in the Zimbabwean World Cup Squad the next year.

 Mawoyo was once appointed Zimbabwe A captain but was stripped of captaincy following inappropriate behaviour by the team which was at Bulawayo camp.
 He still remained a good batsman in Zimbabwe, being the Highest Run Scorer in the Metbank one-day competition with 424 runs averaging 60.57.

 He now plays club cricket in England as an overseas player for Wickford Cricket Club in Essex.